The 25 Best Online Masters in Education Degree Programs

 USC Rossier School of Education currently offers 3 masters in education programs online,as well as 2 M.A. programs in education,a special education credential, and a gifted education certificate.
 The M.A. in Teaching route is perhaps the most versatile, with concentrations in multiple subject teaching (elementary), secondary English, secondary mathematics, secondary science, and secondary social science.
 USC Rossier’s online programs currently cost an average of $1636 per credit hour for part time, ranking the school as one of the most expensive in our rankings.
 You’re paying for something special, however, with USC Rossier ranked as the 18th best education program in the nation by US News.

-North Central University offers master of education degree that is fully online except for practicum, internship, and supervised clinical education which occurs in the community in which students live.
+North Central University offers master of education degree that is primarily online except for practicum, internship, and supervised clinical education which occurs in the community in which students live.
 The degree program has a massive array of specializations.
 Specializations include adult learning and workforce education, athletic coaching, corporate wellness, curriculum and teaching, early childhood education, educational leadership, e-learning, English as a second language, general education, global training and development, instructional leadership, international education, leadership in higher education, organizational leadership, PK-12 principal leadership, special education, sports management, and two accelerated programs in education leadership as well as leadership in higher ed.
-NCU is currently unranked by US News.
+Northcentral University is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 20. University of Massachusetts